-The Company co-invests with the Oregon Public Employees Retirement Fund in three joint ventures (collectively "Columbia") in which the Company has ownership interests of 20% or 30%.
-As of September 30, 2008, Columbia owned 31 shopping centers, had total assets of \$751.3 million and net income of \$9.2 million for the nine months ended of which the Company's share of the venture's total assets and net income was \$162.4 million and \$1.8 million, respectively.
-During 2008, Columbia purchased one operating property from a third party for a sales price of \$28.5 million and the Company contributed \$5.7 million for its proportionate share of the purchase price.
-During the three months ended September 30, 2008, Columbia also purchased three properties in development from the Company for a sales price of \$83.4 million.
-As part of the transaction, the Company provided a short-term note receivable of \$39.6 million to Columbia maturing on December 31, 2008 and recognized a gain of \$20.0 million after excluding its ownership interest.
-During 2008, Columbia sold one shopping center to an unrelated party for \$13.8 million and recognized a gain of \$256,246.
+As of September 30, 2008, Columbia II owned 16 shopping centers, had total assets of \$317.6 million, and net income of \$1.0 million for the nine months ended.
+In September 2008, Columbia II purchased one operating property from a third party for a purchase price of \$28.5 million and the Company contributed \$5.7 million for its proportionate share.
+The Company has a unilateral DIK right to liquidate the partnership; therefore, the Company has applied the Restricted Gain Method to determine the amount of gain that the Company recognizes on property sales to Columbia II.
+In September 2008, Columbia II acquired three completed development properties from the Company for a purchase price of \$83.4 million, and as a result, the Company recognized gain of \$9.1 million and deferred gain of \$15.7 million (both as restated).
+As more thoroughly described in Note 2 to the accompanying consolidated financial statements, the amount of gain previously recorded during September 2008 was subsequently adjusted by a reduction of \$10.6 million.
+During 2007, the Company did not sell any properties to Columbia II.
+Since the inception of Columbia II in 2004, the Company has recognized gain of \$9.1 million on partial sales to Columbia II and deferred gain of \$15.7 million (both as restated).
+During the nine months ended 2008, Columbia II sold one shopping center to an unrelated party for \$13.8 million and recognized a gain of approximately \$256,000.